Assxios/Boot2root/writeup1.md

 # Introduction
 When we first boot up the VM we're greeted with a login screen.
-Obviously we have not been provided with any usernames / passwords so it's up to us to find a way in.
+Obviously we have not been provided with any usernames / passwords, so it's up to us to find a way in.

 When looking at the startup logs of the VM, we can see that apache2 has been started, we therefore know that there is a web server running on this VM.